Small Even Covers, Locally Decodable Codes and Restricted Subgraphs of Edge-Colored Kikuchi Graphs

 We now briefly discuss the methods for proving Theorem \ref{thm:evencover} in full generality.
-In the previous section, in order to solve Feige's problem for even $k$, we defined an edge-coloured graph $G$ based on the hypergraph $\mathcal{H}$.
-Crucially, the graph $G$ had the following properties. \begin{enumerate} \item $G$ has many edges and is properly edge-coloured. \item A closed walk in $G$ in which some colour appears once implies an even cover in $\mathcal{H}$. \end{enumerate} Then we just applied Lemma \ref{prop:colouredcycle} to find a the desired even cover in $\mathcal{H}$.
+In the previous section, in order to solve Feige's problem for even $k$, we defined an edge-colored graph $G$ based on the hypergraph $\mathcal{H}$.
+Crucially, the graph $G$ had the following properties. \begin{enumerate} \item $G$ has many edges and is properly edge-colored. \item A closed walk in $G$ in which some color appears once implies an even cover in $\mathcal{H}$. \end{enumerate} Then we just applied Lemma \ref{prop:coloredcycle} to find a the desired even cover in $\mathcal{H}$.

 \textbf{Even covers with odd $k$} In the case of odd $k$ our general strategy will be similar.
-We will also want to define an edge-coloured graph $G$ based on our hypergraph $\mathcal{H}$ such that some appropriate versions of the properties above hold.
+We will also want to define an edge-colored graph $G$ based on our hypergraph $\mathcal{H}$ such that some appropriate versions of the properties above hold.
 For this, we will define two different variants of the Kikuchi graph defined in the previous section.
 The first version is given in Section \ref{sec:kikuchi} and has already appeared in previous works (see \cite{GuruswamiKM22} and \cite{HsiehKM23}) and can alone, be used to show a bound as in part (i) of Theorem \ref{thm:evencover} for odd values of $k$.
 To get the improved part (ii) of Theorem \ref{thm:evencover} for odd $k$, another variant is necessary.
 In Section \ref{sec:flowerkikuchi}, we introduce then the \emph{flower Kikuchi graph}.

 Before using these Kikuchi graphs however, we will need to \emph{clean} our hypergraph $\mathcal{H}$ using the tools in Section \ref{sec:cleaning}.
 Specifically, we will be able to reduce our problem to considering a hypergraph $\mathcal{H}$ with a nice bucket decomposition and co-degree assumptions (see Lemma \ref{prop:cleaning1}).
 Then, based on the outcome of this Lemma, we will either use the Kikuchi graph on $\mathcal{H}$ defined in Section \ref{sec:kikuchi} or the new flower Kikuchi graph.